bobjac/QuorumAKSWithKeyVault/README.md

 Details on creating the Azure Kubernetes Service cluster, as well as deploying the necessary AAD Pod Identity Resources can be found at the AAD Pod Identity Repository at https://github.com/Azure/aad-pod-identity.

+You should also go through the public documentation for buildin a Docker container, deploying to Azure Container Registry and pushing to AKS.

 ## Grant the Managed Service Identity Access to the Azure Key Vault

 Go back to your KeyVault resource, and click on Access Policies -> Add Access Policy